 - As coaches take the time to conduct a brief post-game discussion with all parents, regardless of wins or losses, to really reiterate how much fun the boys had, the courage and creativity they had to try new things etc. How is training transferred into the game?
 Also, stress how well (generalized comment) the parents conducted themselves on the sideline.
 We all enjoy receiving praise.

 - The above can be done verbally or via email/text.

 Remember – Educating the parents is a process, it will NOT happen overnight.

-Tip: Don’t mention individual names, unless you’re going to mention everyone name.
+Tip: Don’t mention individual names, unless you’re going to mention everyone’s name.

 Within the sport, every single young individual will experience the enjoyment of winning and the pain of losing, that’s how sports competition is designed.
-Don’t define a player or team’ ability by the outcome, or how you used to play the game.
+Don’t define a player or team’s ability by the outcome, or how you used to play the game.
 Parents should be supporting the player and most importantly the team.
-It’s about parents, placing self-worth, self-image, past playing experience/ego aside and embrace the sporting environment and provide support.
+It’s about parents, placing self-worth, self-image, past playing experience/ego aside and embracing the sporting environment and providing support.